in ,

 Promotional/Marketing Promotional offers, contest notifications, or event reminders.
 High-volume marketing campaigns.

-Global Context In international directories, similar codes are sometimes linked to mobile service providers in countries like Nicaragua.
-Note: If you are in the U.S. or Canada, the message is most likely from a service you use domestically.
+Global Context In international directories, similar codes are sometimes linked to providers in countries like Nicaragua.
+Note: If you are in the U.S. or Canada, the 37017 text message is most likely from a domestic service you use.

-The Best Clue: The text message you received should adhere to industry guidelines and clearly name the company sending the message (e.g., “ALERT: Your Bank Transaction,” or “PROMO: Text us for 20% off”).
-If the text lacks a company name, you should exercise greater caution.
+The Best Clue: The 37017 text message you received should clearly name the company sending it (e.g., “ALERT: Your Bank Transaction” or “PROMO: Text us for 20% off”).
+If the text lacks a company name, exercise greater caution.

 The 37017 short code itself is legitimate and approved by wireless carriers.
-This means the infrastructure sending the message is compliant and not inherently malicious.
+This means the infrastructure sending the 37017 text message is compliant and not inherently malicious.

 However, modern scammers often use “spoofing” technology to make their phishing messages appear to come from a legitimate number or short code.